plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 The **addmrca** command tells BayesTraits to add columns of numbers to the output that display the probabilities of each state for each character in the most recent common ancestor of the taxa listed in the **addtag** command (2 taxa are sufficient to define the MRCA, but more taxa may be included).
 The column headers for the last four columns of output should be (I've added the comments starting with `<--`)

-    xero - S(0) - P(0) <-- character 0 (dissection), probability of state 0 (unlobed)
+    xero - S(0) - P(0) <-- character 0 (dissection), probability of state 0 (entire)
     xero - S(0) - P(1) <-- character 0 (dissection), probability of state 1 (dissected)
     xero - S(1) - P(0) <-- character 1 (venation), probability of state 0 (pinnate)
     xero - S(1) - P(1) <-- character 1 (venation), probability of state 1 (palmate)

-You can download the output file and view it in Tracer.
+You can download the output file (_pelly.txt.Log.txt_) and view it in Tracer.
 That way you can use Tracer to tell you the means of the four columns above.
 Note that you will need to remove the initial text from the file (but keep the column headers) before Tracer will recognize it.

 > :thinking: Which state is most common at the xerophyte MRCA node for leaf venation?